-Challenge 4: Long-term sustainability of QA program
+Challenge 5: Long-term sustainability of QA program

-Funding for the Lighting Global program, including the quality assurance component, is expected to last for approximately two more years (until June 2017).
+The existing Lighting Global program, including the quality assurance component, is scheduled to end in June of 2017.
+While the program is likely to be extended beyond this date, it cannot continue indefinitely.
 The need for quality assurance in the off-grid lighting and energy systems market will continue into the future, and it is therefore important to establish a financially viable, long-term framework that will allow for continuation of the quality assurance effort.